Skip to main content

 3. Using the craft supplies that they’ve been given, each group should create a mood board.
 You should give them around 10 minutes or so to complete this.
 They may also want to represent their mood board in different ways, such as a collage, a sculpture or as digital artwork.

-5. Once everyone has completed their creations, take photos of each piece.
-You may want to chat through what people have made or included too.
+4. Once everyone has completed their creations, you may want to chat through what people have made or included too.

 Reflection